nklant/ChangeTemplateVariablesCase/README.md

 Directory of the html

-/If none is given then the current dir is used/ <br />
+/If none is given then the current dir is used/

-/The app traverses all sub-directories/
+The app traverses all sub-directories if <i>"traverseSubDirs": true</i> in appsettings.json.
+Default is false!

 Output: